-Families select their sponsor type (e.g., Active Duty Military, DoD Civilian) and spouse status (e.g., Active Duty, working as a CYP Professional, student, seeking employment) when they create an MCC household profile and update it as needed when there are changes.
-The system uses this information to create a military family type for the household, each of which is associated with a DoD priority.
-The system then uses the assigned DoD priority, along with the request for care date, to determine sequence on the waitlist.
+Families select their sponsor type (e.g., Active Duty Military, DoD Civilian) and spouse status (e.g., Working, Student, Seeking Employment, Non-Working) when they create or update their MCC household profile.
+MCC uses this information to create a military family type for the household, which is associated with a DoD priority.
+MCC uses the assigned DoD priority, along with the request for care date to determine sequence on the waitlist.